 Speak to someone you know you can trust and feel that you can be open with.

-Or, try a form of talking therapy with a trained counselor who can help you work through your thoughts and feelings.
+Or, try a form of talking therapy with a trained therapist who can help you work through your thoughts and feelings.
+Click here to connect with a therapist now.

 Honesty is so important with these kinds of tasks – you will get out what you put into this.